Kaziranga National Park: Climate

-The park experiences three seasons: summer, monsoon, and winter.
-The winter season, between November and February, is mild and dry, with a mean high of 25 °C and low of 5 °C. During this season, beels and nullahs (water channels) dry up.
-The summer season between March and May is hot, with temperatures reaching a high of 37 °C. During this season, animals usually are found near water bodies.
+During this season, beels and nullahs (water channels) dry up.
 The rainy monsoon season lasts from June to September, and is responsible for most of Kaziranga's annual rainfall of 2220 mm.
 During the peak months of July and August, three-fourths of the western region of the park is submerged, due to the rising water level of the Brahmaputra.
-Each time a flood comes, 70%-80% percent of the national park is inundated for 5-10 days at a time.
-The flooding causes most animals to migrate to elevated and forested regions outside the southern border of the park, such as the Mikir hills.
+Each time a flood comes, 70%-80% percent of the national park is inundated for 5–10 days at a time.
+The flooding causes most animals to migrate to elevated and forested regions outside the southern border of the park, such as the Mikir Hills.
 540 animals, including 13 rhinos and mostly hog deer perished in unprecedented floods of 2012.
 However, occasional dry spells create problems as well, such as food shortages and occasional forest fires.

 Seasonal variations in the vegetation and habitat of the animal is notable in the park.
 During winter the shallow beels and nullahs (small water channel) dry up and the growth of short grasses cover up their beds.
 The grasses also grow around the perennial beels.
 With the end of the monsoon season, herbivorous animals, especially the rhinoceros, rush into these areas for grazing.

-In the other parts of the park the tall coarse grasses dry up by the month of December and January and are then control burnt by the park staff.
-After such burning some animals begin to concentrate in the burnt patches and relish the ash and the partially burnt stems of the reeds.
+In the other parts of the park, the tall coarse grasses dry up by the month of December and January and are then control-burnt by the park staff.
+After such burning, some animals begin to concentrate in the burnt patches and relish the ash and the partially burnt stems of the reeds.
 With few winter showers fresh grass blades shoot up in the burnt patches attracting larger number of animals to these areas.

-With the onset of the summer season the grasses in the burnt patches grow up quickly and the tender shoots turn into coarse blades, which no longer attract the animals.
-The temperature also goes up and the animals prefer to remain near the water sources especially around the numerous perennial beels and water streams inside the park.
+With the onset of the summer season, the grasses in the burnt patches grow up quickly and the tender shoots turn into coarse blades, which no longer attract the animals.
+The temperature also rises, and the animals prefer to remain near the water sources, especially around the numerous perennial beels and water streams inside the park.

-During the monsoon, the shallow beels and the nullahs start to get filled up, firstly by the monsoon showers and later by the floodwaters.
-The animals gradually start moving towards higher grounds, which are situated around the tree forests.
-When the flood water covers most of the areas the animals migrate to the nearby Karbi Anglong Hills and other adjoining areas.
+During the monsoon, the shallow beels and the nullahs start to get filled up, first by the monsoon showers and later by the floodwaters.
+The animals gradually start moving towards higher grounds, which are situated around the forests.
+When the flood water covers most of the areas, the animals migrate to the nearby Karbi Anglong Hills and other adjoining areas.